Degrees and Certifications:

 U3: Applications of science often have both positive and negative ethical, social, economic, and/or political implications.

 American Revolution to Industrialism (1763 to 1900s)

 Students understand the history of the United States within an integrated approach considering the following factors:

 - Historic and economic events from American Revolution to Industrialism including but not limited to the American Revolution, constitutional convention, westward expansion, Civil War and Reconstruction, and growth of industrial and urban America looking at origins, founders, and key political, economic, and social figures

 - Economic, political, and geographic elements as they relate to the events outlined above such as technological developments, urbanization, territorial expansion, industrialization, political parties, and universal suffrage

-- Creation of the Constitution and the principles within the document including historical and philosophical influences, influence of state constitutions, Articles of Confederation, compromises and ratification debates at the Constitutional Convention, Bill of Rights, limited government, popular sovereignty, federalism, rule of law, checks and balances, and separation of powers
+- Creation of the Constitution and the principles within the document including historical and philosophical influences, the influence of state constitutions, Articles of Confederation, compromises and ratification debates at the Constitutional Convention, Bill of Rights, limited government, popular sovereignty, federalism, rule of law, checks, and balances, and separation of powers

 - Development and structure of the national government including the Preamble, the three branches, examples of powers granted to each branch, powers granted to the states and individuals, the Bill of Rights, and current issues regarding federalism and rights

 - Influence of immigration including push/pull factors, industrialization, urbanization, diversification of the population, and debates over immigration